Realization of superabsorption by time reversal of superradiance

-Alternatively, we can envisage our superabsorption as a time-reversed process of the emission by the superradiant state corresponding to a Bloch vector in the equator of the $N$-atom Bloch sphere.
-In the absence of an input field, the emission process of the $N$-atom Bloch vector in a cavity can be described by
+The superradiant state we consider is an $N$-atom symmetric state analogous to a spin coherent state, localised in the equator in the $N$-atom Bloch sphere (see Fig.~\ref{fig:scheme}{\bf a}), which is defined in terms of the collective spin operator $\hat{J_\mu}=\frac{1}{2}\sum^{N}_{i=1}\hat{\bf \sigma}_i^{\mu}$ with $\hat{\sigma}_i^\mu$ the Pauli matrices for the $i$th atom and $\mu=x, y, z$.
+In the absence of an input field, the emission process of the superradiant state $\ket{\Psi}_{\rm a}$ in a cavity can be approximately described by